Color Your World | What’s Trending In Paint Colors for 2022

 Newer popular palettes now incorporate some fun berry and wildflower hues into the mix, offering up a countryside feel.
 The “cottage-core” style, which has been on trend for the past couple of years, created a yearning for more of these natural, deep reds.
 With the emergence of prairie fashion and the resurgence of Venetian textures, like plaster walls and terrazzo flooring, the stage is set for passionate pinks and deep burgundies.

 Another notable change is that we now move from yellows to greens as the top trending colors of the year.
 One of Pantone’s 2021 colors of the year, Illuminating, was a bright and happy yellow.
-This is quite a bright contrast to the cooler and more earthy sage greens featured across major paint brands for 2022.
+According to top-rated commercial painters in Round Rock, This is quite a bright contrast to the cooler and more earthy sage greens featured across major paint brands for 2022.
 In terms of color psychology, it’s possible that we need less of a sunny boost this year.
 Perhaps we are now ready to settle in and roll onward and upward with the punches of life right as it unfolds.

 Green, and specifically sage green, is a color that seems to come in and out of vogue.
 This color, which is associated with tranquility, inspiration, liveliness and grounded well-being, is also thought to make a home more attractive to potential buyers when on the market.
 This could be because the eye is receptive to calming colors found in nature.